scicloj/scicloj.github.io/content/en/docs/community/groups/data-recur/index.md

 ![hammock](hammock.jpg)

-The goal of this group is to create collaborations in building the emerging Clojure stack of libraries for data processing, analysis, and visualization.
+This group is a space for recurring updates & discussions around the emerging Clojure stack for data processing, analysis, and visualization.

 * 2022-07-29 - meeting 1 - [event](https://clojureverse.org/t/data-recur-meeting-1-general-monthly/)